minhaj-uddin-arif-23/minhaj-uddin-arif-23/README.md

 #### Building Amazing Frontends | Learning Backend Fundamentals

-Hi, I'm Arif, a passionate Frontend Developer with a strong foundation in building responsive and user-friendly web interfaces.
+Hi, I'm Arif, a passionate Full stack web Developer with a strong foundation in building responsive and user-friendly web interfaces.
 I specialize in crafting beautiful, efficient, and scalable frontends using modern tools and frameworks like HTML5, CSS3, JavaScript, React, Tailwind CSS, and DaisyUI.

 While my primary expertise lies in frontend development, I’m actively exploring the backend side with technologies like Node.js, Express, MongoDB, and Firebase, aiming to bridge the gap between the client and server.